Several factors drive the cost and price ranges of managed IT services for small and mid-sized businesses.

 The Beginning organization is not likely to be an advocate of technology standards.
-And the Scaling or Optimizing provider would not agree to support an IT environment like this for a fixed fee.
+The Scaling or Optimizing provider would not agree to support an IT environment like this for a fixed fee.
 Too unpredictable.
 It would be a reactive, frustrating, money-losing proposition for both parties.

-While an Innovating business could get a good deal from a Beginning MSP, I can’t imagine they would be able to keep up.
+While an Innovating business could get a good deal from a Beginning MSP, I can’t imagine a newbie would be able to keep up.

 Learn More: Low Versus High Operational Maturity

 IT Services Cost Factor #16 – The Type of MSP Pricing Model Employed

 Both Service Leadership and TruMethods use All In Seat Price or “AISP.”
 This term is a quick and easy way to quantify the fees charged by best-in-class MSPs.
 You may have heard of these companies because they get rated by organizations like the Inc. 5000, MSP 501, and MSP 500.

 Each organization sponsors annual award programs and ranks the top businesses and MSPs globally.
 These are performance-based contests where participants must submit notary-verified financial data.